byterubpay/byterub-site/_posts/2018-02-05-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-02-05.md

 **\<sarang>** Any questions on it?
 **\<sarang>** Course materials would be released fo free
 **\<sarang>** Lectures can't be videotaped
-**\<suraeNoether>** oh, i was speaking with you, Sarang, and one of fluffypony's friends about making educational youtube videos, white-board-style, that explain how bitcoin and monero work, and how ethereum smart contracts will destroy the whole ecosystem
+**\<suraeNoether>** oh, i was speaking with you, Sarang, and one of fluffypony's friends about making educational youtube videos, white-board-style, that explain how bitcoin and byterub work, and how ethereum smart contracts will destroy the whole ecosystem
 **\<suraeNoether>** (ahem)
 **\<suraeNoether>** i mean how smart ethereum smart contracts are
 **\<sgp>** Course materials include slides?